1. Description and concept for ISST – Schroth Therapist courses

-The certification authorizes for the ISST treatment according to the concept of Katharina Schroth but does not permit to teach other professionals the method.
-In case of non-compliance, the certification and the status ISST Schroth therapist will be deprived.
+The certification authorizes for the ISST treatment according to the concept of Asklepios Katharina Schroth but does not permit to teach other professionals the method.
+In case of non-compliance, the certification and the status of the ISST Schroth therapist will be deprived.

 To pass a written and practical exam is required to get the ISST certification.

-In the practical exam, the student has to prepare a therapy plan for a fictional patient including therapy diagram, scoliometer data, standardized exercise program and an evaluation of the risk of progression.
-In a second part the therapist presents his patient with his/her typical features and selected elements of the treatment program.
+In the practical exam, the student has to prepare a therapy plan for a fictional patient including therapy diagram, scoliometer data, standardized exercise program, and an evaluation of the risk of progression.
+In the second part, the therapist presents his patient with his/her typical features and selected elements of the treatment program.